Research Integrity, Compliance, & Ethics

 Material Transfer Agreement

-The post award phase of the sponsored projects lifecycle includes award set-up, award administration and management, and award closeout.
-Issues of research integrity generally occur during post-award administration and a separate section is included to address the relevant policies.
+The post-award phase of the sponsored project lifecycle includes award set-up, award administration and management, and award closeout.
+Issues related to research integrity generally occur during post-award administration, and a separate section is included to address the relevant policies.

 Award Set-Up